Get 1 Cr. Life cover at 16 a day*

-Term Insurance Plans are specifically designed to secure your family's basic financial needs in case of death or uncertainty.
+Term Insurance Plan are specifically designed to secure your family's basic financial needs in case of death or uncertainty.
 According to the plan, family/dependents of the life insured is/are eligible for a lump sum amount in case of death or critical illness (if applied for) of the life insured during the tenure of the policy.
-Let’s take a look at the salient features of the term insurance plans.
+Let’s take a look at the salient features of the term insurance Plan.

 For Example- Let us assume.

 |Payment Type||Monthly Premium||Payment Term||Total Premium|